nlesc-ave/ave-rest-service/README.md

 Before data can be registered it has to be preprocessed in following way.

 The tools used are available inside the [Docker container](#deployment) or can be installed in an [Anaconda environment](#setup).
-To perform the pre processing inside the Docker container, copy the raw files to the `/data` Docker volume and login to the Docker container with `docker exec -w /data -ti ave bash`.
+To perform the pre processing inside the Docker container, copy the raw files to the `/data` Docker volume and login to the Docker container with `docker exec -ti ave bash`.

 ### Genome sequence